 The Flying Saucer Pie Company, Mural and Exploring Mars

-The day that we were there, I was just interested in taking photos of some of the interesting murals around town.
+The day that we were there, I was just interested in taking photos of some of the murals around town.
 Had I known at the time that single slices of pies are also available for sale, we might have been tempted to purchase one.
-This gives us a reason to return!
+Being able to purchase a single slice of pie gives us a reason to return!

-Unless we are having company over for dinner, there is no justification for my husband and me to polish off an entire pie.
-We would definitely need some willing participants to help us eat one.
+Unless we have company over for dinner, there is no justification for my husband and me to polish off an entire pie.
+We would need some willing participants to help us eat one.

 The mural on the side of the building is colorful and amusing.
 While the pies may be described as “out of this world” the red planet and the little green man depicted on the right side of the mural is suggestive of the planet Mars and an extraterrestrial so often illustrated in comic books or movies of the past.

 The spaceman on the left-hand side is representative of a United States astronaut floating in space.

 Were you aware that we have had a science laboratory rover named Curiosity exploring the planet Mars ever since 2012?
 It is gathering and sending back information which may someday lead to human exploration on that 4th planet from our sun.
 Another more advanced rover is in the planning stages for 2020.

 Below is a fascinating video showing what Curiosity has accomplished as well as some of the earlier Mars rovers.